 - Empathy/humanized work (e.g. social workers, special teachers).
 AI does not have human emotional intelligence.
 People don’t want to “trust” machines and let them handle humanized tasks.

 Dr. has the same opinion as Kai-Fu Lee on this question.
-When asking will the teacher as a career be replaced by AI in the future, he figured out that education is not task-specific but eventually teachers will be less necessary as they are now.
+When asking will the teacher as a career be replaced by AI in the future, he figured out that education is not task-specific but eventually teachers will be less necessary than they are now.
 It might be the role that will be replaced in the very end.
 It will be more like in the factory.
 The factory still has people working with the machine/robots.

 AI and business opportunities